hasanissa25/Graduate-Admission-Management-System/README.md

     * Administrator can view the data (email,cv, diploma and grade audit) submitted by the student
 * Unit and Integration Tests for each new functionality
 * Issues and Code Reviews

+# Email Functionality
+It uses the springboot mail starter.

+We are using the JavaMailSender api to send the message.

+As its quite difficult to setup a real mailbox like gmail. during the research we found out that we can use the mailtrap

+# Mailtrap (GMAIL and other are hard to setup)

+it provides us the sandbox mail box with real smtp and host and user name.

+We are providing those details to spring boot java mail to send email.
+The smtp and related email configuration is in application.properties file.

+Whenever we click the student.
+We first find out the professor and professor has an email.

+5de98f88f8-cf8cbe@inbox.mailtrap.io is the email account that is setup on mailtrap

+# Flow

+The data is passed from studentData.htlm page to the controller

+Then we find the professor email and send to it using the spring mail api.